 WebTitan Web Content WiFi Filter for CIPA Compliance for Schools & Libraries

-WebTitan has developed a new web content filtering solution specifically for providers of WiFi networks that allows Internet content to be easily filtered at minimal cost.
+TitanHQ has developed a new CIPA-compliant web content filtering solution specifically for providers of WiFi networks that allows Internet content to be easily filtered at a minimal cost.
+While the WebTitan content filter will ensure CIPA compliance, there are other important benefits of using the solution in schools and libraries.

 WebTitan Cloud for WiFi requires no additional hardware or software installations.
 A minor tweak of DNS settings is all that is required – a task that can easily be performed by any web administrator or member of the IT staff.
 Once those settings have been updated, our web content WiFi filter for CIPA compliance can be up and running in a matter of minutes.
 Installing a web content WiFi filter for CIPA compliance could not be any easier.